Mais (Bowness): Description

-The fort stands on a sea-cliff over 50 ft high, rising steeply from the shore, and commanding lower ground in all directions.
+The fort stood on a sea-cliff over 50 ft high, rising steeply from the shore, and commanding lower ground in all directions.
 The name 'Bowness' means 'rounded headland', indicating the good position of the fort, having commanding views of the nearby coastline.
 It was built over the site of the eightieth milecastle.

 The fort was originally built with a turf and clay rampart, similar to the Turf Wall in that area, but when the Wall was rebuilt in stone, the fort was also rebuilt in stone.

 The fort is believed to have measured 710 ft by 420 ft, covering about 7 acre.
 It is the second largest fort on the Wall, after Stanwix (Uxelodunum).
 The Wall approached the fort from the east, joining it at the north-east corner.
 The Wall continued on from the north-west corner, and from there it is uncertain where it went.
 Old inhabitants reported that, 250 yd west of the fort a large quantity of stone was dug out of the beach.
 This may be an indication that the Wall was taken down to the low-tide mark, as it was at Segedunum, at the eastern end of the Wall.

 Over the years the cliff face has been eroded, and the north wall of the fort collapsed into the sea long ago.
 The fort had three gates, east, west and south.
 The east and west gates were where the modern road enters and exits the village.
 There was seemingly no need for a north gate as the north wall was on the cliff-tops, unless it was for bringing in sea-borne supplies.
-But it there was a north gate, it has long since crumbled away.
+But if there was a north gate, it has long since crumbled away.

 A civilian settlement, or vicus, existed south of the fort lining the road to the fort at Kirkbride, and this was occupied well into the fourth century.